Mund99/cli_todolist/readme.md

 - **updated_at**: Timestamp when the task was last updated

 ## Error Handling
-- If `tasks.json` does not exist, it will be created automatically.
+- If `tasks.json` does not exist, it will be created automatically when needed.
+- If the parent directory for `tasks.json` doesn't exist, it will be created with `mkdir(parents=True)`.
 - If the JSON file contains invalid data, a warning is shown, and an empty task list is used.
 - If an invalid task ID is provided, an error message is displayed.
 - If an invalid status is provided, an error message is displayed.

+## Project Structure

+The application is organized into two main modules:

+- `task_manager.py` - Core task management functionality
+  - Contains the `TaskManager` class that handles all task operations
+  - Manages data persistence and validation
+  - Provides a clean API for task operations

+- `task_cli.py` - Command-line interface
+  - Contains the `TaskCLI` class that handles user interaction
+  - Parses command-line arguments
+  - Routes commands to the appropriate TaskManager methods
+  - Formats and displays output to the user

+This separation of concerns makes the code more maintainable and testable.

 ## Contributing
 Feel free to fork this repository and make improvements.
 Pull requests are welcome!